Have Trouble Sticking with Exercise?

 What fits that?
 I came up with walking a mile a day.

 I got in my car and mapped out a mile in my neighborhood, and for testing, walked it.
 It took about 17 minutes.
 I didn’t walk too fast, needless to say.

-Now the time is set, the route is set, the trigger activity (feed the dogs) is set, and I am ready.
 Next step was to make a pact with myself that I would do this for 30 days without a miss.
 Why 30?
 Because research has proven that’s the magic number to establish a new habit.
 Once you’ve done something for 30 days in a row, your brain doesn’t have to expend much energy to keep it going.
 It goes on autopilot.
 It is scheduled in.
-There is little to no resistance left to counteract.
+There’s little to no resistance left to counteract.